tsrinarmwong/IIT_CS402/README.md

   negative value will result in certain functions skipped since it is mathematically invalid.

-  If the loaded file exceed 500 and all has unique number, meaning every number is mode.
+  If the loaded file exceed 1000 and all has unique number, meaning every number is mode.
-  The program would take significant longeer time to process.
+  The program would take exponentially longer time to process.
 This performance is according to my local computer Mac M1 16 GB ram.

 ## Reference